Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Acknowledgments

 - The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
 This project made on spare time was only possible because I stood on the shoulders of giants.
-The Neo Geo was one of my first consoles and Sengoku 2 AES one of my first games (both sold to buy a Neo Geo CD, nobody is perfect...) and I still have a special soft spot for this system, even though the community around has now become completely insane.
+The Neo Geo AES was one of my first consoles and Sengoku 2 one of my first games (both sold to buy a Neo Geo CD, nobody is perfect...) and I still have a special soft spot for these systems, even though the community around has now become completely insane.
 - [Matt Greer](https://www.mattgreer.dev/about/) for sharing [hacks and usefull codes](https://github.com/city41/rotary-bobble) about Neo Geo hacking and the very usefull [sprite viewer](https://neospriteviewer.mattgreer.dev/) that helped me a lot configuring the ROM and SPR decoders and [neosdconv](https://github.com/city41/neosdconv) tool included in the workflow.
 - [Spriter ressources](https://www.spriters-resource.com/neo_geo_ngcd/sengoku2/) for the incredible dataset that helped me a lot figuring out which tiles was where within the giant game tileset.
 - [Alex Free and EDCRE](https://github.com/alex-free/edcre), which basically saved the Neo Geo CD port!